SimaoFonseca2/Carbon/README.md

     // Code to execute in the loop
 }
 ```
+Note: For loops only support less than `<` operations
 ### Functions

 Functions in Carbon are not implemented for now as basic variables and control structures need either to be polished or implemented before functions can be implemented in a clean way.